TahirReyaz/whatsapp-bot/README.md

   The firebase rtdb url looks like this: `https://<YOUR PROJECT NAME>.firebaseio.com`
   You can get the OMDB api key at [OMDB](https://www.omdbapi.com/apikey.aspx).
 It is used for getting movie details
   You can get the OpenAi api key at [OpenAi](https://openai.com/api).
 It is used for AI/ML related functions
-- install system dependencies like tesseract and image editing engines like _gm_ and _im_ on your machine.
+- install system dependencies like tesseract and image editing engines like _imagemagick_ on your machine, if the sticker command still doesnt work then install _graphicsmagick_ too.
 They are used for the ML/AI and image editing functions
 - Now you are ready, run `npm start` to start the bot
 - You will see a QR code in the terminal.
 Scan it in the _Linked devices_ menu in WhatsApp